dwayn/aws-management-suite/README.md

                             Hostname to use when setting uname on the host (default is to use instance hostname)
       -H HOSTNAME, --hostname HOSTNAME
-                            hostname of the host (used to ssh to the host to do management)
+                            hostname of the host (used to reference the host for management)
       -z ZONE, --zone ZONE  availability zone that the instance is in --hostname-internal HOSTNAME_INTERNAL